algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 # Success evaluation

-The project will be considered as successful mission if:
+The project will be considered a successful mission if:

-- You have implement all the functions for Rust,
+- You have implemented all the functions for Rust,
 - All the tests pass.

 # Work estimate